YcSoku/ogms_studio/README.md

 # ogms_studio
-Studio for open geographic modeling and simulation
+Studio for Open Geographic Modeling and Simulation